BlackHolePerturbationToolkit/GeneralRelativityTensors/Source/Documentation/English/ReferencePages/Symbols/MergeTensors.md

 {
   "More Information" -> {
-      "It is generally simpler to call MergeTensors than to individually call the other functions that it calls.", "For complicated expressions, MergeTensors may initially fail to completely merge the expression into one Tensor. \
+      "It is generally simpler to call MergeTensors than to individually call the other functions that it calls.", "If no name is given, MergeTensors creates an automatic TensorName which ends in -Auto.
+Thus, the values are not cached.", "For complicated expressions, MergeTensors may initially fail to completely merge the expression into one Tensor. \
  By default MergeTensors will call itself again and continue to combine terms.
 The number of times it may call itself \
  is controlled by the Option NestQuantity."